Delivering Media to the Classroom

 Colgate works with a company called LiveStream to deliver live events in real time from our campus to the world via the Internet.
 Events that have been streamed in the past have been funneled through the Colgate Communications office and the Alumni office in order to promote them to attract the greatest possible audience.
 Live Streams are Recorded All Across Campus

-To inquire about streaming your campus events live to a targeted audience, contact Digital Media Services
+To inquire about streaming your campus events live to a targeted audience, contact the Helpline

 to set up a meeting.